CAROL LI, EDITOR-IN-CHIEF

 I stared at my screen for a while trying to figure out an answer, until I realized that there really isn’t one since it ends in a ‘bye’ anyway. 🙁

 Still, it’s sad to say such a word, especially to such a great program that I never got to fully indulge in.
-To say I wished I had joined Paw Prints Weekly sooner is crying over spilt milk, because now I’ve learned to appreciate things while they’re there.
+To say I wished I had joined Paw Prints Weekly sooner is crying over spilled milk because now I’ve learned to appreciate things while they’re there.

 The Paw Prints staff is filled with the most welcoming people I have ever met and I am sad to go without getting to know you all more.
 This last year has been tough, but you all have made it enjoyable.
 Stuff in the group chat never fails to be entertaining, as well as the one in Zoom.
 You all inspire me to be more outgoing.
 I never felt uncomfortable to talk or share my thoughts with any of you and that’s the kind of energy I want to give off to others.
 So, thank you all for being you!